hboyletvpt/styleguide/01-writing-principles.html.md

 layout: article
 ---

-With every piece of content we publish, we aim to:
+With every piece of content we publish, we aim to: TEST

 * **Empower.** Help people understand Mailchimp by using language that informs them and encourages them to make the most of our products.